 The Chocolate Billionaires will keep for several weeks if stored in an airtight container.

-If you use a candy coating like Ghirardelli dark chocolate melting wafers, refrigeration is unnecessary.
+Refrigeration is unnecessary if you use a candy coating like Ghirardelli dark chocolate melting wafers.
 The candy coating hardens nicely out of the refrigerator.

-I’ve found through the years that the taste of whatever I make the includes pecans is greatly enhanced if the pecans are toasted.
-It doesn’t take long to toast the pecans and the resultant candy is a order of magnitude better with the toasting.
+I’ve found through the years that the taste of whatever I make, including pecans, is greatly enhanced if the pecans are toasted.
+It doesn’t take long to toast the pecans, and the resultant candy is an order of magnitude better with the toasting.

 Other Edible Holiday Gifts